sharkx018/prep-master/DAILY_STREAK_FEATURE.md

 **`HasActivityToday(userID int)`**
 - Checks if user has already completed an item today
 - Prevents multiple streak updates on the same day

+**`checkAndResetStreakIfNeeded(stats *UserStats)`**
+- Automatically checks if streak should be reset when viewing stats
+- Resets current streak to 0 if there's a gap of 24+ hours since last activity
+- Updates the database and stats object in real-time

+**`resetUserStreak(userID int)`**
+- Helper method to reset user's current streak to 0 in the database
+- Called when a streak gap is detected

 **`GetUserStreakInfo(userID int)`**
 - Retrieves current streak, longest streak, and last activity date